Rising India, Real Heroes: Untold stories of unsung heroes from all corners of India-Brands News , Firstpost

 #RisingIndia

 Unsung heroes can be found in every corner of India, and it’s time we told their stories.
-From the toymaker of Ettikoppaka, Andhra Pradesh, to a musician who transcends religion, to India’s first solar powered village, and more, these heroes are quietly and determinedly transforming the country around us.
+From Inderpal Singh, who turned his home into a sanctuary, to Pankaj Tarai who helped several accident victims, and more, these heroes are quietly and determinedly transforming the country around us.

 Angel of the road